 That can happen without any notice for any reason.
 Today, you’ll learn how to restore a website without backup.
 Of course, this method needs more work than a normal backup, because you don’t have the files and database to run a restore process.

 Why people can’t restore their blogs with a backup?

-Not everyone who runs a website thinks about backups, even, some people don’t know that their website can be hacked or simply lost.
+Not everyone who runs a website think about backups, even, some people don’t know that their website can be hacked or simply lost.
 This is a very important topic that people should understand.
 Even, if you have a backup of your blog, you can’t guarantee at 100% that you can use it at the right moment to restore your files.

-This can happen when you reach your disk space limit with your web hosting provider, make sure that you have enough space if you save your backups in the same servers (not recommended at all to save backups on the same servers).
+This can happen when you reach your disk space limit with your web hosting provider, make sure that you have enough space if you save your backups in the same servers (not recommended at all to save backups in the same servers).

 If you think that this can’t happen, then search Google for similar problems, and you will find thousands of people who lost their business at least for months because of similar issues.